scds/intro-regex/lessons/lesson2.md

 <img src="../assets/img/quant1.png" width="100%" style="border: 2px solid #000;" alt="'pl' from the word 'Sample' and 'pool' from the word 'pool' are matched.">

-You might try to use the asterix to search for all numbers by using the `\d*' query.
+You might try to use the asterix to search for all numbers by using the `\d*` query.
 However, the issue here is that it will also match when there are 0 numbers.
 An example of that is shown below.
 Despite there being no numbers in the search text, there's still plenty of 0 lengthed matches found.

 <img src="../assets/img/quant2.png" width="100%" style="border: 2px solid #000;" alt="Every position is matched, but they match 0 characters.
 Just an empty 'string'.">